Kim Jong Un’s Latest Missile Test Officially Puts America ‘At Risk’

 This time around, the North did not pretend the ICBM, which landed 670 miles away in waters near the large northern Japanese island of Hokkaido, was just a satellite.
 Dropping the satellite cover “speaks volumes about Pyongyang’s belief that the Russia-Ukraine war and escalating tensions between the U.S. and China have distracted the United States,” said Evans Revere, former senior North Korea watcher at the U.S. embassy in Seoul and Washington.
 North Korea now has “a window of opportunity to carry out a major advance in its ICBM capabilities with minimum risk.”

 The missile shot set off alarm bells in Japan.
-It was, said Nobuo Kishi, foreign minister, a “new class” of missile, much stronger than the Hwasong 15 fired by North Korea in 2017.
+It was, said Nobuo Kishi, defense minister, a “new class” of missile, much stronger than the Hwasong 15 fired by North Korea in 2017.

 North Korea showed off the long-range thrust of the Hwasong 17, paraded in Pyongyang in October 2020 flaunting multiple launchers, by firing its latest version 3,850 miles into the atmosphere.